-The results from ERGEG's monitoring of the implementation of the voluntary GGPSSO in 2005 were disappointing4.
+The results from ERGEG's monitoring work last year were disappointing.
 In particular, there were some key areas where the level of implementation was not sufficient:

 - some basic requirements of the Gas Directive which were reflected in the GGPSSO had not been implemented by some SSOs; - the majority of SSOs had not fully implemented the requirements relating to transparency and secondary markets; and - in some countries, it was unclear how much storage capacity was excluded from TPA.